AdobeDocs/experience-manager-screens.en/help/using/post-launch-support.md

 >[!NOTE]
 >
 > You must define operational parameters early included in operational budgets as well as align the responsibilities with the AEM implementor and AV Integrator.
 Is the deployment an Advertising Network with many stakeholders tied to a monetized network?
-This may dictate much shorter resolution timeframes compared to a Corporate Communications network.
+This may dictate much shorter resolution time frames compared to a Corporate Communications network.
 Is the application highly visible to the end client’s executive leadership?
 Sites with high visibility may merit different treatments.
 Is the application critical to business operations such as menu-boards in fast-food chains?
 In these cases, the end-client may require on-site resolutions with very short response times, as well as redundancy in playback hardware.